jkeam/tc-message-service/local/README.md

 ```

-go to http://local.topcoder-dev:3002/admin/plugins/explorer, log in with admin credentials and create a new query called `Connect_Topics_Query` with the following contents
+Open http://local.topcoder-dev:3002 and login with admin credentials.
+After go to http://local.topcoder-dev:3002/admin/plugins/explorer and create a new query called `Connect_Topics_Query` with the following contents
 ```
 -- [params]
 -- int_list :topic_list
 -- string :uid

 SELECT
     t.id as topic_id,
     tu.username as topic_user_id,
     t.created_at as topic_created_at,
     t.updated_at as topic_updated_at,
     t.last_posted_at as topic_last_posted_at,
     t.title as topic_title,
     (SELECT string_agg(au.username,',') from
         topic_allowed_users as tau
         left join users au on au.id=tau.user_id
         where tau.topic_id=t.id) as allowed_users,

     p.id as post_id,
 	p.cooked as post_cooked,
 	p.raw as post_raw,